swiftlang/swift-evolution/proposals/NNNN-package-registry-auth.md

 the registry service's [`login` API](#login-api).
 If it returns a successful response, credentials will be persisted to the operating system's credential store if supported, or the user-level `.netrc` file otherwise.
-The global configuration file located at `~/.swiftpm/configuration/registries.json` will also be updated.
+The user-level configuration file located at `~/.swiftpm/configuration/registries.json` will also be updated.

 ```manpage